kedacore/keda-docs/content/docs/2.6/scalers/azure-pipelines.md

 triggers:
   - type: azure-pipelines
     metadata:
-      # Required - Learn more in 'How to determine your pool ID'
+      # Optional: Learn more in 'How to determine your pool ID'
       poolID: "{agentPoolId}"
+      # Optional
+      poolName: "{agentPoolName}"
       # Optional: Azure DevOps organization URL, can use TriggerAuthentication as well
       organizationURLFromEnv: "AZP_URL"
       # Optional: Azure DevOps Personal Access Token, can use TriggerAuthentication as well